Guide to living in

 “A lot of the residencies in Brick Lane are conversions, although since the Olympics, there are a few new-build developments in the area”

 The area is a fantastic shopping location, exemplified by Brick Lane Market taking place every Sunday.
 Furthermore, the old Truman Brewery also houses several markets from ‘Sunday UpMarket’ to ‘Backyard Market’.
 Alongside these, vintage shoppers can also find refuge in Beyond Retro’s flagship store, as well as the very popular Rokit.

 Aside from shopping, Brick Lane and the surrounding areas have an effervescent nightlife.
-The Vibe Bar and 93 Feet East are amongst the most celebrated.
+93 Feet East is amongst the most celebrated.
 Meanwhile, a strong selection of classic pubs can be found around the Liverpool Street area.

 Property in the area largely consists of flats and apartments with the odd 1-2 bedroom terraced house.
 A lot of the residencies in Brick Lane are conversions, although since the Olympics, there are a few new-build developments in the area.